Skip to the main content

 • Perform routine reception and clerical duties, such as answering the phone, booking appointments, keeping patient records, and ordering supplies (to learn more, see the Administrative Assistant profile)

-• Help patients complete related health records (if necessary)
+• Help patients to complete related health records (if necessary)

 • Perform objective clinical assessments